Flutura00/Bee-project/README.md

 In the first directory, I find zig-zag patterns in trajectories, which which were not known before, that are caused by the preprocessing of the data.
 In the second directory, I remove those data from the main analysis and calculate the correlation of different parameters.

+More information can be found on the directories.